aaheen/euler/README.md

 A utility used to run any solution, without having to travel to each solution's directory and `go run .`

 **I am *very* new to Go**, so I'm still trying to figure out how to implement this.
-I'm literally just grabbing from two big `func()` slices (declared in [problist.go](ans/problist.go)), where the index corresponds to the problem number.
+I'm literally just grabbing from two big `map[int]func()` (declared in [probmap.go](ans/probmap.go)), where the index corresponds to the problem number.
 I have struggled trying to come up with a more elegant implementation, but right now I'm not sure what that would be.

 ## Usage:
 ```